 PURA grant proposal (Fall 2017)

-STRUCTUREpainter: Accurate Local Ancestry Inference without Reference Genotypes
+Computational Painting of Local Genetic Ancestry Along Chromosomes

 Greg Johnston (Mentor: Dr. Joseph Lachance)

-Introduction
+Background

 Each of our genomes is a mosaic of chromosomal fragments inherited from different ancestries.
 These fragments are not necessarily spread evenly across any of our genomes.
 Rather, their size and distribution can vary between populations and even between individuals in the same population, and can be a useful source of information for identifying admixture trends and more.
 The task of characterizing this mixture – of identifying the ancestral population of origin at each position in an organism's genome – is referred to as local ancestry inference.
-This information can be used in a variety of ways, including:

-to understand how and when admixture has occurred in a population.
-Large continuous fragments associated with a single ancestry indicate that admixture may have taken place recently, whereas smaller and more distantly spread fragments suggest that it took place longer ago.

-to identify potentially interesting areas of the genome where the proportions of ancestries are significantly different from the rest of the genome.
-These areas can then be investigated further.

-to directly compute the proportion of each ancestry present in the individual.
-This is the approach taken by services such as 23andMe (see Figure 1) - ancestry at each position on each of your chromosomes is inferred, and the result is used to provide an estimate of how much of each ancestral population is present in your DNA.

-Related Work
+This information can be used to understand when admixture has occurred in a population (recent mixing of populations leads to large ancestry fragments) and targets of natural selection (adaptive parts of the genome can be enriched for a particular ancestry).
+Local ancestry inference is one service offered by commercial genomics companies like 23andMe and AncestryDNA (Figure 1).

-Diverse approaches have been developed for the process of local ancestry inference.
+Multiple approaches have been developed for the process of local ancestry inference.
 LAMP draws inference across more than two ancestral populations at once, and combines a hidden Markov model with a framework of non-overlapping windows to achieve higher accuracy and speed1.
 RFMix combines information from reference individuals and admixed samples and performs inference even more quickly and accurately than LAMP, with the ability to distinguish between subcontinental ancestries2.

 A disadvantage common to most current algorithms for local ancestry inference (including the two described above) is that they require a large set of pure reference individuals for each ancestral population that they can identify.
-This can be problematic since some populations of interest are now extinct, with limited genetic data available - and even if a population is still present today, obtaining sequenced data may be difficult for a variety of reasons.
+This can be problematic since some populations of interest are now extinct, with limited genetic data available.
+Even if a population is still present today, obtaining enough sequence data may be available.

-STRUCTUREpainter: progress so far
+Previous research (STRUCTUREpainter)

 STRUCTUREpainter is a novel approach for performing local ancestry inference, currently under development at the Lachance Lab.
 It has the distinct advantage of not requiring reference panels for each ancestral population of interest - it only requires a set of admixed individuals and their estimated ancestry proportions, which are then used to identify SNPs (single-nucleotide polymorphisms) that are associated with one population or another.
 The algorithm was originally implemented in R by Dr. Ali Berens working with Dr. Lachance.
-My work so far has focused on reimplementing it in Python, leading to improved flexibility and a speedup of over 100%.
+My work so far has focused on reimplementing it in Python, leading to improved flexibility and a speedup of over 100%.`